maxwolfs/jekyll-now/_posts/2017-06-19-How-to-open-the-box.md

 ---
 layout: post
-title: Lox- How to Open?
+title: Lox / How to Open?
 ---

 # Lox: How to Open?